JosephGacula/360-Project-3/README.md

 cd Downloads

 cd UWB-Lost-and-Found-Portal

-Note: Depending on the version, you should be able to type "cd UWB-Lost" and then press tab to fill out the rest of the command.
+Note: Depending on if you downloaded the release multiple times, you may need to enter in "cd " and then the exact folder name.
+Ex: UWB-Lost-and-Found-Portal(1)

 chmod +x RunOnMac.sh